auir9999/capstone-project-archive/README.md

 # Group_14
+NOTE: THIS IS AN ARCHIVE OF THE LAST PUSHES TO THE NOW DELETED ORIGINAL GROUP REPOSITORY

 ## Members
 | Name         | Github      | Email                       | Skype                   |
 | -----------  | ----------- | --------------------------- | ----------------------- |